 Strong coupling regime of cavity quantum electrodynamics (QED), where the emitter-cavity coupling strength exceeds decay rates, has played a central role in quantum information science.
-For instance, cavity-mediated coherent interaction between two distant qubits has allowed for implementing two-qubit gates with high fidelity \cite{DL09,blais_circuit_2021}.
-Moreover, cavity-mediated Raman transitions have the potential to realize all-to-all coupling with a tunable range and strength, providing an indispensable tool for quantum simulators \cite{SA12,VVD18}.
-Recent studies have started to explore the possibility of further increasing the coupling strength so that it becomes comparable to the elementary excitation energies.
-Many of the common simplifications in cavity QED fail in this regime, rendering the theoretical analysis challenging \cite{HD10,DB182,LB20,ashida_cavity_2021}.
-A remarkable feature here is that ultrastrong light-matter coupling can alter the ground-state electronic properties due to virtual processes where both emitters and cavity photons are excited \cite{garcia-vidal_manipulating_2021,schlawin_cavity_2022,bloch_strongly_2022}.
-Consequently, a natural question to address is if and when the ultrastrong coupling regime can be attained and used to control material properties simply by cavity confinement in the absence of an external driving.
+For instance, cavity-mediated interaction between qubits has allowed for implementing two-qubit gates with high fidelity \cite{DL09,blais_circuit_2021}.
+Moreover, cavity-mediated Raman transitions have the potential to realize all-to-all coupling with tunable range and strength, providing an indispensable tool for quantum simulators \cite{SA12,VVD18}.
+Recent studies have started to explore the possibility of further increasing the coupling strength so that it becomes comparable to elementary excitation energies.
+Many of the common simplifications in cavity QED fail in this regime, rendering theoretical analysis challenging \cite{HD10,DB182,LB20,ashida_cavity_2021}.
+A remarkable feature is that ultrastrong coupling can alter the ground-state electronic properties due to virtual processes where both emitters and cavity photons are excited \cite{garcia-vidal_manipulating_2021,schlawin_cavity_2022,bloch_strongly_2022}.
+Consequently, a natural question to address is if and when the ultrastrong coupling regime can be attained and used to control material properties simply by cavity confinement in the absence of external driving.

-A quick calculation for cavities supporting purely photonic excitations suggests that the ultrastrong coupling regime is out of reach due to the smallness of the fine structure constant \cite{DMH07}.
+A back-of-the-envelope estimate suggests that the ultrastrong coupling regime is out of reach in cavities supporting purely photonic excitations due to the smallness of the fine structure constant \cite{DMH07}.
 However, this limit can be overcome in structured electromagnetic environments because hybridization with matter excitations enables one to control cavity frequencies independently of wavelengths.
-For instance, in superconducting microwave circuits, a large kinetic inductance allows for high-impedance electromagnetic excitations, leading to the single-quantum ultrastrong coupling in the microwave range \cite{FDP17,YF172,forn-diaz_ultrastrong_2019,frisk_kockum_ultrastrong_2019}.
+For instance, in superconducting circuits, a large kinetic inductance allows for high-impedance electromagnetic excitations, leading to the single-electron ultrastrong coupling in the microwave range \cite{FDP17,YF172,forn-diaz_ultrastrong_2019,frisk_kockum_ultrastrong_2019}.